kalilistic/xivplugins/README.md

 2. Alternatively, raise an issue on GitHub.
 While issues are acceptable, PRs are preferred for quicker resolution.

 You should also check the `errors.json` file for any issues with your repository that may have caused it to be skipped during aggregation.

+The data currently updates twice a day at noon and midnight UTC.